 - Data for the whole world.
 The published information will follow the principles of technological universality, allowing access to any group to which it may be of interest.
 As far as possible, free use of the same will be allowed, without establishing physical, administrative or bureaucratic barriers.
 This universal use requires that the information presented be represented in open and standard formats.

 - Data to improve governance.
 Government teams that are making efforts to carry out their commitment to good governance will openly disclose clear information about the standards they use, the policies they are developing, their internal processes, and detailed data on the collections of resources exposed to their possible reuse.

 - Promotion of innovation.
 Apart from the common and democratic value, another of the essential pillars of the project is the economic potential.
 Individuals and companies will be able to make the most of the products and services provided based on the re-use of this public information.
-The Open Data BCN project will facilitate the reuse of resources by providing the appropriate information in an automatically processable manner, enabling processing efficiency through the latest and most advanced technologies, if possible, following the most popular standards and protocols in each sectors.
+The Open Data BCN service will facilitate the reuse of resources by providing the appropriate information in an automatically processable manner, enabling processing efficiency through the latest and most advanced technologies, if possible, following the most popular standards and protocols in each sectors.
 In addition to the distribution formats, the information exposed should have permissive use rights and licenses, only with specific clauses that prevent the nature of the data from being distorted, and allow the responsibility of the publishing agent to be diminished, as well as to ensure that the traceability of the source data is maintained, once they have been reused.